IGSWRP/starwarsrp/gamemode/modules/character/README.md

 Promoting a player who is within a regiment will increment their rank.

 Promoting recruits will set them to a Stormtrooper Private.

+Demoting a player below the minimum rank (e.g. demoting a Private) will set them to Recruit.

+Q: Why can admins not bypass the rank and regiment restrictions?

+A: The idea is to keep promotions and demotions strictly in rp with the aim of logging it similar to RFAs.